pre-srfi/static-scheme/README.md

 Compilation targets:  R7RS Scheme, a particular Scheme with its type annotations
-(hoping that the Scheme compiler will remove type checks) C code with stubs for a particular Scheme's FFI (minimal type checks to separate fixnums and bignums, etc.).
+(hoping that the Scheme compiler will remove type checks, or C code with stubs for a particular Scheme's FFI (minimal type checks to separate fixnums and bignums, etc.).
 Not a goal to compile to other random languages.